sara-sabr/ITStrategy/_pages/en/it-picture-long-term.md

 Help for using the Portal is available directly on the Portal using instant messaging (text, voice or video) as well as by phone.
 This assistance will be delivered by AI or services center staff.

+TODO: Add an architecture view mapping our GC partners (e.g. TBS DXP to integrate with OneGC Portal, SSC for public cloud).

 ### Service Centers and Outreach

 For the 10% not enrolled automatically and unable to use the GC Portal (3 700 000 people), small service centres are available, especially in remote regions.